Customer Guide: Registration Form Best Practices

 • Subscriber Opt-in (required)

-The customers you message to must provide consent to receiving SMS from your business.
-You can collect opt-ins in a few different ways, such as:
+The customers you message must first provide consent to receiving SMS from your business.
+You will record your opt-in process in the Call to Action section below.

 • Subscriber Opt-Out (required)